the-au-forml-lab/au_ccs_dissertation_template/md_version/main.md

 ## Fonts

 The font used is the font ["TeX Gyre Termes Font Family"](http://www.gust.org.pl/projects/e-foundry/tex-gyre/termes), which is an extension of the standard Times New Roman that is free for commercial use, and can be [freely distributed](https://www.gust.org.pl/fonts/licenses/GUST-FONT-LICENSE.txt).
-It is set to 12pt in all of the document, and adjusted when needed to the appropriate size (particularly in the page, where most attributes need to be set at 16pts).
+It is set to 12pt in all of the document, and adjusted when needed to the appropriate size (particularly in the cover page, where most attributes need to be set at 16pts).

-The "usual" correspondance between points and latex commands is as follows:
+The "usual" correspondance between points and \LaTeX commands is as follows:

 \getfontsize